scarf-sh/scarf-js/README.md

 <img src="https://static.scarf.sh/a.png?x-pxid=fc72d03c-c3a2-4736-b243-10eeff839778" />

 Scarf is like Google Analytics for your npm packages.
-By sending some basic details after installation, this package can help you can gain insights into how your packages are used and by which companies.
-Scarf aims to help support open-source developers fund their work when used commercially.
+By sending some basic details after installation, this package can help you can gain insight into how your packages are used and by which companies.
+Scarf aims to help open-source developers fund their work when it is used commercially.

 To read more about why we wrote this library, check out [this post](https://github.com/scarf-sh/scarf-js/blob/master/WHY.org) on the topic.

 ### Features

-- No dependencies
+- No dependencies.
 - Fully transparent to the user.
-Scarf will log it's behavior to the console during installation.
+Scarf will log its behavior to the console during installation.
 It will never silently report analytics for someone that hasn't explictly given permission to do so.
 - Never interrupts your package installation.
 Reporting is done on a best effort basis.